Torso

+Sometimes the pelvic, perineal, and abdomenal regions are grouped together and called the lower torso.

+The hindlimbs extend from the lower torso.

+The back is also part of the torso.

 Anatomy

 Major organs

 In humans, most critical organs, with the notable exception of the brain, are housed within the torso.
 In the upper chest, the heart and lungs are protected by the rib cage, and the abdomen contains most of the organs responsible for digestion: the stomach, which breaks down partially digested food via gastric acid; the liver, which respectively produces bile necessary for digestion; the large and small intestines, which extract nutrients from food; the anus, from which fecal wastes are egested; the rectum, which stores feces; the gallbladder, which stores and concentrates bile; the kidneys, which produce urine, the ureters, which pass it to the bladder for storage; and the urethra, which excretes urine and in a male passes sperm through the seminal vesicles.
 Finally, the pelvic region houses both the male and female reproductive organs.

 Major muscle groups

 The torso also harbours many of the main groups of muscles in the tetrapod body, including the pectoral, abdominal, lateral and epaxial muscles.